 The Nexus 7's most important price is £159, not $199

-It's been evident for a good long while now that Google's big announcement at I/O 2012 was going to be a tablet to do battle with Amazon's Kindle Fire.
-Whether you were asking anonymous Asus executives, upstream component makers, or Andy Rubin himself, Google's mission over the past few months has been to reassert itself in the tablet marketplace — and the strategy chosen for doing so has been to assault the low end of the pricing scale.
+Nexus 7 unlock It's been evident for a good long while now that Google's big announcement at I/O 2012 was going to be an Android tablet to do battle with Amazon's Kindle Fire.
+Whether you were asking anonymous Asus executives, upstream component makers, or Andy Rubin himself, Google's mission over the past few months has been to reassert itself in the tablet marketplace — and the Nexus 7 shows that the strategy chosen for doing so has been to assault the low end of the pricing scale.

 Hands-on with new Google+ tablet app and events features (video)